MerchV/Interview/README.md

 This project demonstrates the following techniques:

-Networking using URLSession.
+- Networking using URLSession.

-Persistence using Core Data.
+- Persistence using Core Data.

-Multithreading using OperationQueue.
+- Multithreading using OperationQueue.

+- Custom screen transitions using UIViewControllerAnimatedTransitioning.

 The app is not intended to look good, because that would require graphical design consideration.

+This app connects to a JSON API written by myself running on Java Servlets on a Tomcat server running on a VPS including a Let's Encrypt SSL certificate.
+That's not exposed anywhere in this project since it's not part of my role as an iOS developer but server development is something I take an interest in.